 This is one of the most popular strategies out there and for the most part, it makes sense.
 The public mostly loses and the house usually wins, right?
 So if you can end up on the same side as the house and avoid betting on the side the public likes, then you’re golden.
 However, that’s much easier said then done.

-For starters, we don’t really have access to what the public is doing – even if certain services will tell you that they know.
+For starters, we don’t have access to what the public is doing – even if certain services will tell you that they know.
 The public isn’t one person or one entity, and there are so many different places to bet that you can’t get a definitive answer.
 Can a smart sports bettor or a professional give you a pretty good prediction of where the public will bet?
 Of course.
 But can they do that for every game?
 Will you be betting against – or trying to bet against – the public for every single game on the board?
 And for every sport?
 That’s exactly how a sportsbook functions as they’ll take action on whatever line is up.
 For you to mimic that and bet against the public, you’d have to get down on every game.

 Obviously, that’s unrealistic.
 For anyone to tell you to follow a system and bet against the public is just searching for fool’s gold.
 What you can do is get a good gauge of who is on which side and use it as a tool to reinforce or weaken your position on a game.
 That’s about it.

 A quick Google search will uncover all sorts of betting systems.
 You’ll see some outrageous winning percentage along with phony testimonials of customers claiming to have gotten rich following the system.
 The bottom line is that it doesn’t work.
 Sports betting isn’t something that is overly predictable where a rigid, set-in-stone system with basic parameters can spit out winners for you.
 Can a well-designed algorithm project where the betting line should be and highlight good value?
 Sure.
 An MIT grad could whip one up.
-But anyone promising huge gains with minimal effort via whatever name they want to call is just being a salesmen.
+But anyone promising huge gains with minimal effort via whatever name they want to call themselves is just being a salesman.
 You’re better off avoiding that.